cognitedata/jetfire-doc/README.md

 # Jetfire documentation
 This repo contains documentation for Jetfire, which will later be part of https://github.com/cognitedata/doc.cognitedata.com.

 Head over to [Getting Started](guides/getting-started.md) to get a quick introduction to Jetfire.
+Or see the [FAQ](guides/faq.md) for common questions.